|On This Page|

 As a result of discussions with David Bomberg, Cliff Holden conceived the idea of the Borough Group which was established in 1946.
 Other founder members of the Group were Edna Mann, Dorothy Mead, and Peter Richmond.
 Holden was nominated and elected the first President of the Group during 1946-48.
 The Borough Group was active for five years until disbanding in 1951, by which time they had organised more than seven exhibitions.
 The purpose of the Borough Group was to work out the ideas that Bomberg promoted, and provide a platform for furthering those ideas.

 During the years 1952-62, Cliff Holden contributed articles to: Konstrevy, Paletten, Konstperspektiv, Art News and Review, Studio International.
 He also gave BBC Radio talks on Bomberg and Swedish art.
 Holden's memorial tribute to David Bomberg, broadcast on the BBC Third programme in 1958, was described a decade later by the art critic David Sylvester as 'the most useful analysis of Bomberg to have appeared'.
 For many years, Holden has promoted cultural exchanges between Sweden and England, and he was instrumental in bringing the work of Evert Lundquist to international attention.

-Since 1956, Cliff Holden has lived and worked as a painter in Sweden.
+From 1956, Cliff Holden lived and worked as a painter in Sweden.
 He founded a design studio together with Lisa Grönwall and Maj Nilsson, which moved to Marstrand in 1959.
 The trio became internationally known as the Marstrand Designers and received many awards.
 In 1984 the studio moved to a village near Falkenberg.
-There Holden additionally established a school of painting and drawing - the Hazelridge School of Painting - Hässlås Målarskola - where Holden continues to paint and also inspire visiting art students.
+There Holden additionally established a school of painting and drawing - the Hazelridge School of Painting - Hässlås Målarskola - where Holden continued to paint and also inspired visiting art students.